toy/dump/README.markdown

 # DumpRake

-Tasks to create and restore dumps of database and assets.
+Rails app rake and capistrano tasks to create and restore dumps of database and assets.

 ## Install